tang070205/tools/README.md

 database2xyz.py is to extract .db format files, which may not be universal for the time being.

-dumpxyz2POSCAR.py It's a scaled-down version of aimd, a POSCAR exported directly to the GPUMD output dump.xyz with ovito
+dumpxyz2POSCAR.py It's a scaled-down version of aimd, a POSCAR exported directly to the GPUMD output dump.xyz with ase

 plot_hnemd_multiple.py is a drawing of the hnemd method computed many times using the GPUMD software package.

 plt_nep_results.py is to graph the nep output file, both for training and prediction.

+不需要再使用ovito了  No more ovito.